HomanzINCX/CristalixAutoClicker/README.md

 # How to use:

 * Launch cristalix
-* Launch CristalixClicker.exe, press INSERT
+* Launch CristalixClicker.exe

+* Menu: INSERT, Selfdestruct: DELETE